THC Extraction Machine

 - Decarboxylate biomass to activate THC-A to THC and collect valuable terpenes via cold trap.
 This is an optional step as some extractors decarboxylate during the extraction process; however, terpenes are then subjected to damage through heat and pressure often degrading them by the time they reach product formulation.

 - Extraction of biomass using supercritical CO2 extraction.
-This process uses heated and pressurized CO2 to mix with cannabis biomass and pull desired cannabinoids into a crude oil.
+This process uses heated and pressurized CO2 to mix with biomass and pull desired cannabinoids into a crude oil.
 This oil is in need of further refinement for product formulation.

 - Winterize and filter crude oil to remove fats, waxes and other impurities using ethanol and subzero temperatures to remove insoluble compounds from the remaining mixture before being filtered.